edgedb/edgedb/docs/stdlib/generic.rst

 .. note::

-    In EdgeQL, any value can be compared to another as long as they are both the same type.
+    In EdgeQL, any value can be compared to another as long as their types are compatible.

 .. eql:operator:: eq: anytype = anytype -> bool